Led Zeppelin

-Originally named the New Yardbirds, Led Zeppelin signed a deal with Atlantic Records that gave them considerable artistic freedom.
-Initially unpopular with critics, they achieved significant commercial success with eight studio albums over ten years.
-Their 1969 debut, Led Zeppelin, was a top-ten album in several countries and featured such tracks as "Good Times Bad Times", "Dazed and Confused" and "Communication Breakdown".
-Led Zeppelin II (1969) was their first number-one album, and yielded "Ramble On" and "Whole Lotta Love".
-In 1970, they released Led Zeppelin III which featured "Immigrant Song".
-Their untitled fourth album, commonly known as Led Zeppelin IV (1971), is one of the best-selling albums in history with 37 million copies sold.
-The album includes "Black Dog", "Rock and Roll" and "Stairway to Heaven", with the latter being among the most popular and influential works in rock history.
-Houses of the Holy (1973) yielded "The Ocean", "Over the Hills and Far Away" and "The Rain Song".
-Physical Graffiti (1975), a double album, featured "Trampled Under Foot" and "Kashmir".
+Led Zeppelin evolved from a previous band, the Yardbirds, and were originally named "the New Yardbirds".
+They signed a deal with Atlantic Records that gave them considerable artistic freedom.
+Initially unpopular with critics, they achieved all-but-unmatched commercial success with eight studio albums over ten years.
+Their 1969 debut, Led Zeppelin, was a top-ten album in several countries and features such tracks as "Good Times Bad Times", "Dazed and Confused" and "Communication Breakdown".
+Led Zeppelin II (1969), their first number-one album, includes "Whole Lotta Love" and "Ramble On".
+In 1970, they released Led Zeppelin III which opens with "Immigrant Song".
+Their untitled fourth album, commonly known as Led Zeppelin IV (1971), is one of the best-selling albums in history, with 37 million copies sold.
+It includes "Black Dog", "Rock and Roll" and "Stairway to Heaven", with the latter being among the most popular and influential works in rock.
+Houses of the Holy (1973) includes "The Song Remains the Same" and "The Rain Song".
+Physical Graffiti (1975), a double album, features "Trampled Under Foot" and "Kashmir".

-Page wrote most of Led Zeppelin's music, particularly early in their career, while Plant wrote most of the lyrics.
-Jones's keyboard-based compositions later became central to their music, which featured increasing experimentation.
+Page composed most of Led Zeppelin's music, while Plant wrote most of the lyrics.
+Jones occasionally contributed keyboard-focused parts, particularly on the band's final album.
 The latter half of their career saw a series of record-breaking tours that earned the group a reputation for excess and debauchery.
-Although they remained commercially and critically successful, their touring and output, which included Presence (1976) and In Through the Out Door (1979), grew limited, and the group disbanded following Bonham's death in 1980.
-Since then, the surviving former members have sporadically collaborated and participated in one-off reunions.
-The most successful of these was the 2007 Ahmet Ertegun Tribute Concert in London, with Bonham's son Jason Bonham on drums.
+Although they remained commercially and critically successful, their touring and output, which included Presence (1976) and In Through the Out Door (1979), declined in the late 1970s.
+After Bonham's death in 1980, the group disbanded.
+The three surviving members have sporadically collaborated and participated in one-off concerts, including the 2007 Ahmet Ertegun Tribute Concert in London, with Bonham's son Jason Bonham on drums.

-Led Zeppelin are one of the best-selling music artists of all time; their total record sales are estimated to be between 200 and 300 million units worldwide.
-They achieved eight consecutive UK number-one albums and six number-one albums on the US Billboard 200, with five of their albums certified Diamond in the US.
-Rolling Stone magazine described them as "the heaviest band of all time", "the biggest band of the Seventies", and "unquestionably one of the most enduring bands in rock history".
-They were inducted into the Rock and Roll Hall of Fame in 1995; the museum's biography of the band states that they were "as influential" during the 1970s as the Beatles were during the 1960s.
+Led Zeppelin have sold an estimated 200 to 300 million records worldwide.
+They achieved eight consecutive UK number-one albums and six number-one albums on the US Billboard 200, with five of their albums certified Diamond in the US by the Recording Industry Association of America (RIAA).
+Rolling Stone described them as "the heaviest band of all time", "the biggest band of the seventies", and "unquestionably one of the most enduring bands in rock history".
+They were inducted into the Rock and Roll Hall of Fame in 1995; the museum's biography states that they were "as influential" in the 1970s as the Beatles were in the 1960s.